- Children Diagnosed With Cancer: Financial and Insurance Issues

 - Financial issues for families: Getting help with living expenses

 What if my child is not listed as a beneficiary under either parent’s health insurance?

-Sometimes even if a parent has group insurance coverage through an employer, family members are not covered because the premiums would cost too much.
+Sometimes even if a parent has group insurance coverage through an employer, family members are not covered because the premiums cost too much.
 You will want to talk about this with the team social worker, who should know more about financial resources that may offer help.

 Cancer treatment can go on for long time and cost a lot.
-Insurance issues can be very complex and many families need help not only in finding answers, but even knowing the right questions to ask.
+Insurance issues can be very complex and many families need help not only in finding answers, but even in knowing the right questions to ask.

 What can we do when work does not offer us group health insurance?

 Families that do not have health insurance through an employer can explore several options:

 - Under the new health care law, people looking for health coverage will be able to compare plans and select the best one for their family on new health insurance marketplaces in each state.
 Your state’s marketplace will collect information from you to find out if you qualify for Medicaid or financial help to help pay for coverage.
 For a list of state marketplaces, visit www.healthcare.gov or call 1-800-318-2596.
 Or, you can watch for your state’s marketplace information starting in October 2013.
 The health marketplace starts covering people on January 1, 2014, but open enrollment ends March 31, 2014.

 - If you need help before the end of 2013, look into buying individual health insurance to cover your child.
 Although this is costly, rates have become more competitive with private insurance companies who see this as a business opportunity.